Period and index, symbol lengths, and generic splittings in Galois cohomology

 \begin{prop} Let $T$ be a commutative ring, $G$ a finite group, and $A \in \abfun T$.
-Define $^G \ms H^i_A$ to be the subfunctor of $\ms H^i_{A/T}$ whose $S$-points consists of those classes which may be represented as the image of a cocycle in $H^i(\Gal(S'/S), A)$ for some Galois extension $S'/S$ with group $G$.
-Then $^G \ms H^i_{A}$ is pointwise coverable. \end{prop} \begin{proof} Via Lemma~\ref{versal exist}, we may choose a pointwise $G$-Galois versal extensions of $T$-algebras $R'/R$.
+Then $^G \ms H^i_{A}$ is pointwise coverable. \end{prop} \begin{proof} Via Lemma~\ref{versal exist}, we may choose a pointwise $G$-Galois versal extension of commutative $T$-algebras $R'/R$.
 Suppose $H$ is an affine scheme which is a pointwise cover of $^G \ms H^i_{R'/R, A}$ as in Lemma~\ref{presentable cohomology}. $H$ is a $R$-scheme, but may also be considered as an $T$ scheme by virtue of the $T$-algebra structure of $R$.
-We obtain a natural transformation of functors on the category of $T$-algebras:
+We obtain a morphism: